Training Needs Analysis Template

 2. Create a high-level view of roles and core competencies

-An overview of company roles, along with the knowledge, skills, and attitudes required for each, helps you get a broad sense of prospective training areas.
+An overview of company roles, along with the knowledge, skills, and attitudes required for each, gives you a broad sense of prospective training areas.
 But it isn’t as straightforward as pulling out your org chart and listing job descriptions.
-Keep in mind that some of the listed competencies may be outdated.
-Conduct industry research and check out recent job postings from other companies to gauge whether your requirements are still relevant.
+Some of the listed competencies may be outdated.

 A great way to gauge which skills would equip employees to improve performance is to study your top performers.
-You can’t clone your top talent but you can identify the skills they have that helps them thrive in their roles.
-Use that insight to make a list of key skills other team members could benefit from.
-That list is your raw intel—treat it as the foundation for developing your employee training strategy.
+You can’t clone your top talent, but you can identify the skills they have that helps them thrive in their roles.

 3. Shape your priorities to match training needs & skills gaps

-Next up — compare your desired requirements for a role with reality.
+Next up, compare your desired requirements for a role with reality.
 How are team members actually performing?

 Only a third of L&D professionals in the UK say they actively identify skills and performance gaps before recommending a solution.
-But dishing out training without identifying performance issues is like trying to fit a square peg into a round hole — the training probably won’t be relevant or useful, and the performance gap will continue to persist.
-We suggest using a combination of these sources to identify skills gaps in your employees.
+But dishing out training without identifying performance issues is like trying to fit a square peg into a round hole—the training probably won’t be relevant or useful, and the performance gap will continue to persist.

 Performance reports